undecaf/typo3-in-a-box/README.md

 ## Managing multiple TYPO3 instances

-To have multiple TYPO3 instances coexist, each instance must have
+To enable multiple TYPO3 instances to coexist, each instance must have
 -   a unique container name (`t3 run` option&nbsp;`-n`), and
 -   unique volume names or [work directories](#using-an-ide) (`t3 run` options `-v` and `-V`).